mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 ### Mobile device policy

-The Mattermost mobile device policy enables the use of mobile devices for customer-facing roles or those providing repeating on-call service in a secure fashion.
+The Mattermost mobile device policy enables the use of mobile devices for customer-facing roles, development, or those providing repeating on-call service in a secure fashion.

 #### Subscription